PrincetonUniversity/software_testing/02_unittest/README.md

 TypeError: unsupported operand type(s) for ** or pow(): 'str' and 'int'
 ```

-The function produces nonsensical output for the last four inputs.
+The function produces nonsensical output for three of the inputs and crashes when encountering a string.
 Note that if a user accidentally used `True` as an input, the code would not fail.
 Can we improve on our function to make it more robust?
 Let's also write a series of tests to make sure the mistakes highlighted in the example above are caught.
 For more see this Socratica [video](https://www.youtube.com/watch?v=1Lfv5tUGsn8).

 ## Your first unit tests